-- 2.1 AAPs means "Accepted Agricultural Practices" as defined in rule by the Secretary of Agriculture, Food and Markets pursuant to 6 V.S.A., Chapter 215. - 2.2 Agricultural Nonpoint Source Waste means wastes that reach the waters of the state via indirect discharge in a diffuse manner as a result of agricultural practices. - 2.3 BMPs means "Best Management Practices."
-Best management practices are site specific on-farm remedies implemented either voluntarily or as required in order to address water quality problems and in order to achieve compliance with state water quality standards. - 2.4 Commissioner means the Commissioner of Agriculture, Food and Markets. - 2.5 Department means the Department of Agriculture, Food and Markets. - 2.6 Farmer means: - (a) An agricultural producer eligible for federal agricultural conservation program or Public Law 83-566 cost share assistance or programs that succeed those programs; or - (b) A person engaged in farming as defined by the Accepted Agricultural Practice Rules. - 2.7 FSA means the "Farm Service Agency" of the U.S. Department of Agriculture. - 2.8 NRCS means the "Natural Resources Conservation Service" of the U.S. Department of Agriculture.
+AAPs means "Accepted Agricultural Practices" as defined in rule by the Secretary of Agriculture, Food and Markets pursuant to 6 V.S.A., Chapter 215. - 2.2 Agricultural Nonpoint Source Waste means agricultural waste that reaches surface water or groundwater indirectly or in a diffuse manner as a result of farming. means wastes that reach the waters of the state via indirect discharge in a diffuse manner as a result of agricultural practices. - 2.3 BMPs means "Best Management Practices."
+Best mManagement pPractices (BMPs) are mean site specific on-farm conservation practices implemented to address the potential for agricultural pollutants to enter the waters of the State. remedies implemented either voluntarily or as required in order to address water quality problems and in order to achieve compliance with state water quality standards. - 2.4 Commissioner means the Commissioner of Agriculture, Food and Markets. - 2.5 Department means the Department of Agriculture, Food and Markets. - 2.64 Farmer means

+- (a) An agricultural producer eligible for federal agricultural conservation program or Public Law 83-566 cost share assistance or programs that succeed those programs; or - (b) A a person engaged in farming as defined by the Required Accepted Agricultural Practice Rule.